Leo-Lo/cfblo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming physics PhD student at the Condensed Matter Theory group at Harvard University, working with Professor Ashvin Vishwanath.
+I am a 3rd year physics PhD student at the Condensed Matter Theory group at Harvard University, working with Professor Ashvin Vishwanath.
 I am broadly interested in topological phases of matters, superconductivity, and strongly correlated electron materials.
 Click [here](../assets/pdf/Resume_CFBLo.pdf) for my resume.

-When I am not doing physics (which is becoming increasingly rare!), I like playing the flute, coming up with random melodies, and biking.
+When I am not doing physics (which is becoming increasingly rare!), I like rock climbing, playing the flute, coming up with random melodies, and biking.
 And here is a [random rock](https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/?sstr=leolo) in our solar system.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.